jpsaha/MOTPold/index.md

   * Japan was the host for [IMO2023](https://imo2023.jp/en/),
   * Norway was the host for [IMO2022](https://www.imo2022.org/),
   * Russian Federation was the host for [IMO2020](https://imo2020.ru/), IMO2021.
-* The upcoming IMOs have been scheduled.
+* The forthcoming IMOs have been scheduled.
   * [IMO2024](https://www.imo2024.uk/) will take place in UK during July, 2024.
   * IMO2025 will be [held](https://www.imo-official.org/organizers.aspx) in Australia.
   * IMO2026 will be [held](https://www.imo-official.org/organizers.aspx) in People's Republic of China.